JuliaLang/www.julialang.org/blog/2016/03/arrays-iteration.md

 Resolving these conflicting demands is not easy.
 One approach might be to decree that some of these array types simply can't be supported with generic code.
 It is possible that this is the right strategy.
-Alternatively, one can attept to devise an array API that handles all of these types (and hopefully more).
+Alternatively, one can attempt to devise an array API that handles all of these types (and hopefully more).

 In GitHub issue